Quantum coherence and negative quasi probabilities in a contextual three-path interferometer: Introduction

+By combining the work on contextuality with the fundamental problem of which-path interference, I have recently introduced a three-path interferometer that illustrates quantum contextuality by demonstrating the impossibility of tracing the path of a photon through the interferometer for input states that violate a non-contextual inequality \cite{OpticaQ}.
+The paths in this interferometer can be represented by a set of ten states in the three-dimensional Hilbert space of a single photon passing through the interferometer, where the interference effects at the beam splitters are described by the inner products of the Hilbert space vectors of the paths going into the beam splitter with the paths that are transmitted or reflected.
+The contextual three-path interferometer thus provides a clear physical meaning to a large set of non-orthogonal states in a three-dimensional Hilbert space.
 In this paper, I analyze the relation between the different paths in the interferometer based on the Hilbert space vectors that represent them.
 Since the coefficients of these vectors all have the same phases, it is possible to express all interference phenomena on the surface of a sphere, where the proximity of points indicates the possibility of joint control, while orthogonality expresses exclusivity.
 Of particular interest is the possibility of interferences between states of minimal nonzero overlap, since these interferences represent a counterintuitive relation between possibilities that very nearly exclude each other.
-A measure of the non-classicality for these relations can be obtained using quasi probabilities of the Kirkwood-Dirac type, as shown in a wide range of works related to quantum optics \cite{Kir33,Dirac,Lun11,Hof11,Lun12,Hof12,The17,Hal18,Iin18,Bud23,Los23,Ume24,Wag24b,Han24,Arv24}.
-The Kirkwood-Dirac (KD) values represent a joint statistical weight of two non-orthogonal states.
+A measure of the non-classicality for these relations can be obtained using quasi probabilities of the Kirkwood-Dirac type \cite{Kir33,Dirac}.
+Kirkwood-Dirtac distributions characterize the non-classical statistics experimentally observed in weak measurements and related techniques \cite{Lun11,Hof11,Lun12,Hof12,The17}.
+They also describe interference effects in optical systems \cite{Hal18}, characterizing both non-local and local coherences \cite{Iin18,Bud23}.
+It is therefore natural to consider Kirkwood-Dirac quasi probabilities as a prime candidate for the characterization of non-classical effects in discrete quantum systems and quantum circuits \cite{Los23,Ume24,Wag24b}, with a view towards the development of new quantum technologies \cite{Han24,Arv24}.
+In the following, I will focus on the Kirkwood-Dirac (KD) value as a joint statistical weight of two non-orthogonal states.
 The transition from positive to negative KD values happens at the lines that are orthogonal to one of the states related to each other by the KD value.
 It is therefore of interest to study the way in which these lines of orthogonality divide up the space of Hilbert space states on the surface of the sphere defined by the paths of the interferometer.
 The results show that, in addition to the ten path states, there are ten superposition states defined by their orthogonality to a pair of paths.
 Five of these states are already familiar from the formulation of quantum paradoxes \cite{Cli93,Cab13,Ji24}.
 The other five states seem to be consistent with sets of ``classical’’ particle paths that can be identified with their positive KD values.
 Starting from these states, it is possible to develop a complete characterization of the different interference phenomena that can be observed in the three-path interferometer.
 Although negative KD values are clearly concentrated at the pole where contextuality is directly observed in the form of an inequality violation \cite{Kly08,OpticaQ}, the only states without negative KD values on the Hilbert space sphere are the path eigenstates themselves.
 Whenever interference effects occur in each of the contexts, they are characterized by negative KD values that describe the unavoidable suppression of probabilities by destructive interference.
 The present analysis thus provides a comprehensive guide to the more complex interference effects that occur in three-dimensional Hilbert spaces and may therefore play an important role in advancing our intuitive understanding of quantum effects in larger systems.